fishcorn/cv-site/contact.md

 title: Contact
 ---

-You can contact me by emailing any address at fishcorn.info, or you can [follow me on twitter](http://twitter.com/moeller_ml).
+You can contact me by emailing any address at moeller.ml, or you can [follow me on twitter](http://twitter.com/moeller_ml).